Bari Weiss: 2017–2020: The New York Times

-2020: Resignation from The New York Times
+Resignation from The New York Times

 Weiss announced her departure from The New York Times on July 14, 2020, publishing a resignation letter on her website criticizing the Times for capitulating to criticism on Twitter and for not defending her against alleged bullying by her colleagues.
-Weiss accused her former employer of "unlawful discrimination, hostile work environment, and constructive discharge".
+She accused her former employer of "unlawful discrimination, hostile work environment, and constructive discharge" and "caving to the whims of critics on Twitter".

-Her resignation from the Times drew considerable news coverage after accusing the Times of "caving to the whims of critics on Twitter."
-In her letter Weiss said, "Stories are chosen and told in a way to satisfy the narrowest of audiences, rather than to allow a curious public to read about the world and then draw their own conclusions."
+Her resignation from the Times drew considerable news coverage.
+In her letter, Weiss wrote, "Stories are chosen and told in a way to satisfy the narrowest of audiences, rather than to allow a curious public to read about the world and then draw their own conclusions."
 She also wrote, "Twitter is not on the masthead of The New York Times, but Twitter has become its ultimate editor."

 Her letter was praised by U.S. Senators Ted Cruz, Marco Rubio, and Kelly Loeffler; Donald Trump Jr.; political commentator Ben Shapiro; former Democratic presidential candidates Andrew Yang and Marianne Williamson; and political commentator Bill Maher.
-Conversely, Weiss's resignation letter attracted substantial criticism from left-leaning media sources.
-Alex Shephard criticized the content of Weiss's letter in The New Republic, calling Weiss's resignation a form of "self-cancellation" and part of a pattern in Weiss's work of "taking thin, anecdotal evidence and framing it in grandiose, culture-war terms".
+Conversely, the letter attracted substantial criticism from left-leaning media sources.
+Alex Shephard criticized Weiss's letter in The New Republic, calling Weiss's resignation a form of "self-cancellation" and part of a pattern in her work of "taking thin, anecdotal evidence and framing it in grandiose, culture-war terms".
 Writing in The Guardian, Moira Donegan called Weiss a "professional rightwing attention seeker" and disputed her claim that social media's influence had led to a hostile media environment for conservatives.

-The Financial Times has described Weiss as a "self-styled free speech martyr."
-In 2021, Weiss compared her own professional travails to Galileo Galilei, an Italian scientist who was threatened with being burnt at the stake if he did not renounce his scientific views.
+The Financial Times has called Weiss a "self-styled free speech martyr".
+In 2021, Weiss compared her professional travails to those of Galileo Galilei, who was threatened with being burnt at the stake if he did not renounce his scientific views.

-On October 27, 2020, Weiss appeared on the American talk show The View to discuss cancel culture, which she called "wrong and deeply un-American"; she continued, "I believe that no one should be hung or have their reputation destroyed or lose their job because of a mistake or liking a bad tweet."
+On October 27, 2020, Weiss appeared on the American talk show The View to discuss cancel culture, which she called "wrong and deeply un-American"; she said, "I believe that no one should be hung or have their reputation destroyed or lose their job because of a mistake or liking a bad tweet."

 Beginning in 2020, Weiss occasionally wrote articles for the German newspaper Die Welt.
-Since March 1, 2021, she works as Contributing editor for Die Welt.
+Since March 1, 2021, she has worked as contributing editor for Die Welt.